Under Trump travel ban, Syrian Christians still see no light

 U.S. President Donald Trump signed an executive order on Friday that put a four-month hold on allowing refugees into the United States and temporarily barred travelers from Syria and six other countries.

-The order also seeks to prioritise refugees fleeing religious persecution, a move Trump separately said was aimed at helping Christians in Syria to leave.
+The order also seeks to prioritize refugees fleeing religious persecution, a move Trump separately said was aimed at helping Christians in Syria to leave.

 But hopes were dashed for at least one Syrian Christian Orthodox family, who were turned away at Philadelphia international airport and had to return to Lebanon.

-Christians in Damascus, where Syria's conflict is still felt as fighting rages through much of the country, said pledges to prioritise minorities made little difference to them.
+Christians in Damascus, where Syria's conflict is still felt as fighting rages through much of the country, said pledges to prioritize minorities made little difference to them.

 "Getting U.S. visas has been the dream of all citizens in developing countries, no matter their religion," said Youssef Touma, 34, attending a church service in Damascus on Sunday.